-Any interpreter will have cancellation policy in place and enforce this as necessary.
-At Atlas we try our best not to charge cancellation fees, but if a client cancels a booking at the last minute then it's only fair that appropriate payment is made.
-Make sure you agree a cancellation policy in advance of the booking and keep written agreement.
+Any interpreter will have a cancellation policy in place and enforce this as necessary.
+At Atlas Translations, we try our best not to charge cancellation fees.
+However, if a client cancels a booking at the last minute, then it's only fair that appropriate payment is made.
+Make sure you agree to a cancellation policy in advance of the booking and keep a written agreement.